Classic French Lentil Salad with Fireweed Honey Dijon Vinaigrette

 It's light in color, silky smooth in texture, and delicate in flavor — mildly sweet with a clean buttery finish and subtle floral notes.
 This makes it an exceptional choice for cooking applications where you want the honey's character to come through without competing with the other ingredients.
 In this vinaigrette, it adds just the right touch of sweetness to balance the Dijon and lemon without tipping the dressing into "sweet" territory.

 Our Fireweed Honey is a raw, minimally filtered varietal — meaning it hasn't been heat-treated or over-processed, so the natural enzymes and delicate flavor compounds are preserved.
-If you've ever wondered why raw honey tastes so much more complex than supermarket honey, our guide on what's really in your honey jar explains the difference.
+If you've ever wondered why minimally filtered honey tastes so much more complex than supermarket honey, our guide on what's really in your honey jar explains the difference.

 Can't wait for Fireweed Honey?
-Any of our Eastern Shore raw honey varietals will work beautifully in this vinaigrette.
+Any of our Eastern Shore minimally filtered honey varietals will work beautifully in this vinaigrette.
 A lighter variety like our Spring Honey or Orange Blossom will keep the dressing bright and delicate.
 A bolder choice like Wildflower or Sourwood will add more depth and complexity to the flavor.

 French Lentil Salad with Red Cabbage & Fireweed Honey Vinaigrette